michaelmosmann/silk/userguide/intro.md

 }
 {% endhighlight %}
 The more important difference is, that _providers_ are no core concept in Silk.
 By default you cannot ask for a `Provider` of the instances you have bound.
-This has a very simple reason: Providers usually appear within your application code what would make your code depend on the DI framework what is exactly what Silk aims to avoid.
+This has a very simple reason: Providers usually appear within your application code what would make your code depend on the DI library what is exactly what Silk aims to avoid.
 So if you really need _providers_ (services are an alternative) you should use your own interface so the dependency goes in the right direction.
 You can easily add it in less than 10 lines of code.
 Have a look at Silk's own `Provider` implementation as a template.
 Another alternative is to just wrap Silk's `Provider` within our own.
 Therefore you install it using: